Howdy! The resources and search strategies on this guide will assist you in locating books, articles, and videos involving chemical demonstrations.

 To find books here at Texas A&M, you could just conduct a keyword search (e.g., chemical demonstration) in our library catalog called LibCat.

-Another approach is to use Library of Congress Subject Headings, which bring items that could be described differently under the word(s).
+Another approach is to use Library of Congress Subject Headings, which search for items that could be described differently using keywords under a single subject heading.
 After changing the dropdown menu from "Keyword" to "Subject headings browse" in the advanced search of LibCat, individually try the following subject headings: Chemistry Experiments, Science Experiments, or Scientific Recreations.

-To search for books not owned by Texas A&M, use a database called WorldCat to find and request.
+To search for books beyond what is owned by Texas A&M, use a database called WorldCat to find and request.

 Below is a list of a journals and magazines that feacture chemical and scientific demonstrations.